blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 Use the blockchain explorer to confirm you have successfully deployed your token contract.

 **Congrats!** You have successfully created and deployed multiple smart contracts!
-In the next tutorial, we will use our Link APIs to interact with these contracts.
+In the [next tutorial](https://github.com/blockmason/ecommerce-workshop/blob/master/Tutorial_3/tutorial_3.md), we will use our Link APIs and Link SDKs to interact with these contracts.